The Bankrate promise

 Payday loans can be very tempting if you are experiencing financial hardship due to inflation and need money fast.
 If you can find a payday lender that offers decent rates and you are completely confident you will be able to pay it back when your next paycheck comes, it could be a viable option.
 However, there are many risks to taking out a payday loan, and you should only do it as a last resort.

 Payday loans come with fixed interest rates, meaning that the rate you pay does not change over the life of the loan.
 They are designed to be short-.. loans that help people cover necessary expenses between paychecks or emergency expenses.
 Payday loans are typically for smaller amounts, $500 or less on average.
 However, they come with sky-high interest rates.
 The average two-week payday loan comes with an APR of nearly 400 percent.
-In comparison, the average APR for a regular personal loan is just over 10 percent.
+In comparison, the average APR for a regular personal loan is just below 11 percent.

 The dangers of payday loans